-YFAR-ROUND
+YEAR-ROUND

 Chihuahuan Raven

 Corvus cryptoleucus

 Size: 20" (50 cm)

 Male: Large all-black bird with a large black bill.
-Long bristle-like feathers cover more than half the length of the bill.
-Slightly shaggy
+Long bristle-like feathers cover more than

+half the length of the bill.
+Slightly shaggy throat feathers.
-throat feathers.
 Black legs and feet.

 Female: same as male

 Juvenile: similar to adult, but color of feathers on the

 neck is sometimes lighter

 Nest: cup; female builds; 1 brood per year

 Eggs: 5-7; gray to green with brown markings

 Incubation: 19-21 days; female and male incubate

 Fledging: 28-30 days; female and male feed young

-Migration: partial migrator to non-migrator, to Mexico;

-moves around to find food
+Migration: non-migrator

 Food: seeds, leaves, insects, fruit, small mammals

 Compare: Common Raven (p.
-49) is very similar but it

-is larger and has a larger and longer bill.
+51) is very similar, but it is larger and has a larger and longer bill.

 The American Crow (p.
-45) lacks the shaggy
+47) lacks the shaggy

-throat and has a smaller bill.
+throat and has a smaller hill

 Stan's Notes: Often confused with crows and other ravens.
 Usually found in open, flat regions.
 Known to cache food.
 Male performs an impressive aerial display, soaring and tumbling, then standing in front of female with neck feathers fluffed.
 Builds a loose cup nest of sticks and lines it with hair and dry grass.
 Nest is usually solitary in a tree.
 Will reuse its nest several years in a row.
 Often breeds late in the season, presumably to time hatching with the flush of insects after the rainy season.
 Forms large flocks of up to several hundred after young leave the nest and throughout the winter.

-YEAR-ROUND

-Corvus cord

 Common Raven

 Corvus corax

 Size: 22-27" (56-69 cm)

 Male: Large all-black bird with a shaggy beard of

 feathers on throat and chin.
 Large black bill.
 Large wedge-shaped tail, best seen in flight.

 Female: same as male Juvenile: same as adult

 Nest: platform; female and male construct; 1 brood

 per year

 Eggs: 4-6; pale green with brown markings

 Incubation: 18-21 days; female incubates

 Fledging: 38-44 days; female and male feed the young

 Migration: non-migrator to partial migrator; will move

 around to find food

 Food: insects, fruit, small animals, carrion

-Compare: Very similar to but larger than Chihuahuan
+Compare: Chihuahuan Raven (p.
+49) is similar but

-Raven (p.
-47).
+smaller.
 American Crow (p.
-45) is smaller and lacks the shaggy throat feathers.
+47) is smaller and lacks the shaggy throat feathers.
 Low raspy call, compared with the higher-pitched call of the Chihuahuan Raven and American Crow.
-Glides on flat, outstretched wings unlike
+Glides on flat, outstretched wings,

-the slight V-shaped pattern of Crow.
+unlike Crow's slightly V-shaped wings.

 Stan's Notes: Considered by some people to be the smartest of all birds.
 Known for its aerial acrobatics and long swooping dives.
 Soars on wind without flapping, like a raptor.
 Sometimes scavenges with crows and gulls.
 A cooperative hunter that often communicates the location of a good source of food to other ravens.
 Most start to breed at 3-4 years.
 Complex courtship includes grabbing bills, preening each other and cooing.
 Long-term pair bond.
 Uses the same nest site for many years.
 Very difficult to tell Chihuahuan Ravens and Common Ravens apart.